-Dr. Jianmin Zhang received his Ph.D. from the Department of Cellular Biochemistry & Human Genetics, Hadassah Medical School, Hebrew University of Jerusalem on 2004.
+Dr. Jianmin Zhang received his Ph.D. from the Department of Cellular Biochemistry & Human Genetics, Hadassah Medical School, Hebrew University of Jerusalem in 2004.
 He finished his postdoctoral training at the Cancer Center, Massachusetts General Hospital.
-In 2011, he joined Roswell Park Cancer Institute as Assistant Member and Assistant Professor of Oncology.
+In 2011, he joined Roswell Park Comprehensive Cancer Center as Assistant Member and Assistant Professor of Oncology.

-Currently, he involves in Cellular and Molecular Biology Graduate Program and Genetics, Genomics and Bioinformatics Graduate Program of University at Buffalo.
+Currently, he is involved in the Cellular and Molecular Biology Graduate Program and Genetics, Genomics and Bioinformatics Graduate Program of University at Buffalo.

 Tumorigenesis in humans is a multi-step process, which reflects various genetic and epigenetic alterations.
 Tumor invasion and metastasis account for ~90% of all cancer deaths, and the process involves transitions between the epithelial and mesenchymal states (EMT and MET, which also occur during normal organ development).
 In particular, the EMT process has been implicated in promoting carcinoma invasion and metastasis.
 Initiation and progression of the EMT programming involves extensive crosstalk between various extracellular and intracellular signaling pathways, as well as regulatory components such as transcription factors (e.g., Twist, Snail1/2, Zeb1/2) and microRNAs (e.g., mir-200).
 However, the precise mechanisms of EMT are yet to be fully elucidated.